eddiesholl/user-search/TASKS.md

 # Still to do

- 1. Adding streaming parser for users
- * Simple end to end with hardcoded user search
- * Adding streaming parser for orgs and tickets
+ 1. Adding streaming parser for orgs and tickets
  * Augment output with nested objects
  * Add support for empty search matches
  * Add support for alternate data paths
+ * Add support for scanning booleans and array fields
  * Review extensibility
  * Review simplicity
  * Review test coverage